ccastillo32/utoppia-challenge/README.md

 ```

 If there are no results for the filtering values applied, you will receive a 200 OK response with an empty value on the "results" tag.

+## Unit testing

+* FinnhunApiClientTests: Connects to the Finnhub API and checks that we receive a response for APPL Symbol.
+We cannot assert the attributes received because they change every time.

+* FinnhubQuoteResponseTests: Transform the response received from the API, and give us the domain object (StockQuote) to use in our application.

+* StockPersistenceAdapterTests: Connects to the database and save/update corresponding records.

+* UpdateStockQuoteUseCaseTests: It tests the first use case (Refresh and update the database with the latest stock data from the Finnhub API)

+* GetAllStockQuotesUseCaseTests: It tests the second use case (Retrieve and display stored stock data from a database to the user)

+* UpdateStockQuoteControllerTests: It tests one REST controller (Tests methods for the second controller were not added).